-With social media becoming more ingrained into our everyday routines, it still has a “wild west” feel to it.
+With social media for attorneys becoming more ingrained into our everyday routines, it still has a “wild west” feel to it.
 It’s a new frontier that many legal teams are starting to embrace.
 An unpretentious Facebook account has the potential to provide more useful information than a surveillance or background investigation could.
 Photos, comments, and check-ins could reveal if the opposition is being truthful or not.

 As more people use social media and become more aware of how much of their personal information could be seen on the internet, many are privatizing their social media profiles so only those that they allow can see their posts.
 Unfortunately, this hinders what a lawyer could see if they decide to take a peek at the opposition’s social media.

 Why not send a friend invite to the subject of the investigation and hope that the subject okays the request?
 Wouldn’t this open the door to a whole world of posts, photos, and comments that could be helpful to a legal team’s case?

-ABA Rule 4.2 and equivalent state ethics rules forbid a lawyer to communicate with a person the lawyer knows to be represented by another lawyer in the matter unless the lawyer has the consent of the other lawyer or is authorized to do so by law or a court order.
+ABA Rule 4.2 and equivalent state ethics rules forbid a lawyer to communicate with a person the lawyer knows to be represented by another lawyer in the matter unless the lawyer has the consent of the other lawyer or is authorized to do so by law or court order.
 RPC 8.4(a) and similar state rules extend this prohibition to any agents of the lawyer such as private investigators, paralegals, and more.

 This shouldn’t dissuade a lawyer from having a social media investigation performed on a represented party.
 When it comes to social media for attorneys, viewing content on a social media profile that is set to publicly viewable settings, is not seen as communicating with a represented party.
 This content is viewable by anyone.
 A publicly viewable post on a social media platform is not viewed to be private in the same manner as an entry in a diary or a text message.
 A post such as this could be viewed as being the equivalent of a newspaper or magazine article.